CnW Recovery 2004 - 2025....

 After about 1 year of time, the software was good enough to be sold, and so I started online sales via internet and using PayPal for world wide sales.
 I priced the software in US $ as more European customers would probably accept US $ than Americans accepting anything foreign.

 In the early 2000s, the market was big and drives not totally reliable.
-With fairly low pricing, sales went well with licences ultimately ranging from $19.99 for 30 days to $159.99 for a full forensic version.
+With fairly low pricing, sales went well with licences ultimately ranging from $19.99 for a 30 day licence to $159.99 for a full forensic version.